jurios/laravel-i18n/README.md

 [![Build Status](https://travis-ci.com/jurios/laravel-i18n.svg?branch=master)](https://travis-ci.com/jurios/laravel-i18n)

 ## Disclaimer
-This project is still in a pre-release stage.
-It should work but could contains unexpected bugs.

 Please, consider fill an issue if you see a bug or an unexpected behaviour.
 That would be really useful to make `laravel-i18n` better.